 But ever since low carb diets got popular, net carbs have worked their way into the broader conversation.
 Today, even people who aren’t low carbers are asking about net carbs.

-To cut to the chase, and summarize my post, I’m making the case that we would be better off to ignore net carbs, and count all carbs with the usual Atwater factor of 4 calories per gram.
+To cut to the chase, and summarize my post, I’m making the case that most healthy people would be better off to ignore net carbs, and count all carbs with the usual Atwater factor of 4 calories per gram.
 That’s what I recommend in all my books and programs, including my newest, The Burn the Fat, Feed the Muscle Guide To Flexible Meal Planning For Fat Loss

 If you look for answers in the scientific literature, you discover that it’s true your body doesn’t always absorb all the caloric energy that’s locked in food.
 Some food can pass through your system without being metabolized.